Dominic-Stafford/CMS_POSDAS_23_GEN/README.md

 It can perform the automatic computation of  parton-level events for arbitrary Standard Model processes and for many theories Beyond the Standard Model at leading-order (LO) and next-to-leading-order (NLO) in the strong coupling.

-Starting from the Feynman rules, as implemented in an UFO model, it will compute all of the feynman diagrams for a given process, and calculate automatically the matrix-elements.

 MG5_aMC comes with an interactive shell, which is very helpful for learning the syntax of the commands.
 To start this, type: